Garmin API

 Download Sample Data

+It is internally stored as garmin_health_pulse_ox.
 Each Garmin Health Pulse Ox record includes the following:

 • SpO2: SpO2 measurement taken at record time (1 sample/minute).
 Internally stored as spo2.